CenturyLinkCloud/PublicKB/Servers/hyperscale-eol-faqs.md

 Due to the positive impact of the storage improvements across all of our cloud infrastructure, we’ve come to realize that our customers no longer need our specialized all-flash storage cloud compute service, [Hyperscale](https://www.ctl.io/hyperscale/).
 Today, we are announcing the end of availability for Hyperscale.

 ### FAQ
-Q: When is Hyperscale being discontinued?
+**Q**:When is Hyperscale being discontinued?
-A: On July 10, 2018, we will remove Hyperscale links from the [CenturyLink Cloud control portal](https://control.ctl.io/).
+**A**: On July 10, 2018, we will remove Hyperscale links from the [CenturyLink Cloud control portal](https://control.ctl.io/).
 Existing Hyperscale servers will continue to operate until they have been migrated to our standard virtual compute infrastructure.

 By August 22, 2018, all Hyperscale servers will have been migrated to our standard compute infrastructure.